Hint

 download:

-extract: # whether to extract the downloaded products (true or false).
+extract: # whether to extract the downloaded products (true or false, Default: true).

 dl_url_params: # additional parameters to pass over to the download url as an url parameter